Best Vegan Chocolates That Melt – 5 Delicious Choices [2023]

 White chocolate contains the most sugar, whereas dark chocolate contains the lowest amount of sugar.
 The higher the chocolate percentage, the lower amount of sugar it has.

-Cocoa butter comes from fat that comes from the cocoa bean.
+Cocoa butter comes from cocoa bean.
 This means that it is 100% vegan and dairy-free despite its name.
 Cocoa butter is the one cacao product that is used to make white chocolate since it comes in a white hue.

 The addition of milk is what makes chocolate non-vegan.